 Luckily there is a webcam at Dortmund airport, so you can check the apron regularly even if you are far away.
 The webcam can be found HERE.

-Written by Severin Hackenberger.
-Some pictures/information provided by Tjorve Henzler, Jan Selig and ‘German.aviation’.
+Written by Severin Hackenberger in cooperation with Tjorve Henzler, Jan Selig and ‘German.aviation’.
 Last visit: February 2019

 |Restrooms||Inside the gas stations around the airport or the terminal facilities itself.|

 |Drinks/Food||In the nearby shops and gas stations as well as in the terminal facilities itself.|

 |Hotels||There are a couple of hotels around the airport and there are a lot of hotels inside the city.|

 |Season||There are no real seasons, if you “rate” the traffic.|

 |06/24||Used in both directions, but no direction is really prefered.|

 |WHERE||This spot is no exact position, rather the are at the end of the deadend street “Zur Alten Windmühle”.
 Just enter the street, park your car by the roadside and walk to the end, where you might also go on some steps along the fence next to the field into airport direction, if the bushes aren’t too high again – should be possible in winter normally.|

 |WHAT||Arrivals on runway 06.|